The word comes from the Greek “hypo,” which means “low,” and from “tones,” which means a stretch.

-- Impossibility to control the head: It is not possible to control the neck muscles, therefore the head will move forward, backward or sideways without any control.
+- Impossibility to control the head: It is impossible to control the neck muscles.
+Therefore the head will move forward, backward, or sideways without control.

 - The arms and legs of the baby hang straight: generally, the arms and the legs of the babies when they hang remain flexed; slight flexion is observed in the elbows, hips, and knees.
 However, babies with hypotonia do not have this flexion.

-Often times, this condition can cause problems with sucking and swallowing.
-In addition, extremely flexible joints are observed, as if presenting a double joint.
+Often, this condition can cause problems with sucking and swallowing.
+In addition, highly flexible joints are observed, as if presenting a double joint.

 Causes of hypotonia

-Hypotomic baby syndrome can occur without an apparent cause, which is called benign congenital hypotonia.
+The hypotonic baby syndrome can occur without an apparent cause, called benign congenital hypotonia.

 But often, it is related to some underlying disease.
 Possible causes are:

-- Brain damage caused before or after childbirth.
+- Brain damage is caused before or after childbirth.

 - Problems in the formation of the brain in the womb.